nestybox/sysbox/docs/developers-guide.md

 Docker privileged container using the image in tests/Dockerfile.

-It then mounts the developer's Sysbox directory into the privileged container, builds and installs Sysbox *inside* of it, and runs the tests in directory `tests/`.
+It then mounts the developer's Sysbox directory into the privileged container, builds and starts Sysbox *inside* of it, and runs the tests in directory `tests/`.

 These tests use the ["bats"](https://github.com/nestybox/sysbox/blob/master/README.md)